 In Texas, wills must be executed with proper formalities.
 If it is not executed with those formalities, the will will not be admitted to probate and the deceased's property will go to his heirs through the law of descent and distribution.
 In other words, the deceased will die intestate (without a will.)

 Proper execution generally requires that:

 - It must be signed with testamentary intent;

 - The testator must know and understand the contents of the document; and

-- If not wholly in the handwriting of the testator, be witnessed by two witnesses who sign the will in the presence of the testator.
+- If not wholly in the handwriting of the testator, it must be witnessed by two credible witnesses who sign the will in the presence of the testator.

 In a 2009 case, a husband and wife signed a joint will, there was only one witness.
 The appeals court allowed the husband's will to be probated by ruling that the wife's signature on the will plus the signature of the one witness satisfied the requirement that there be two witnesses.
 346 S.W.3d 1.

 Once a will is properly executed, pages cannot be changed or replaced unless the will is re-executed with the same formalities required of a new will.
 In a case decided in 2013, a Texas Court of Appeals had to decide an issue relating to the time frame in which corrections of some of the pages in a will occurred.